CO2 lasers produces a beam of infrared light to cut and engrave flat sheet materials, see one in action here:

 - Dimensional accuracy of laser cutting is +/-0.005"

 - Average Kerf (amount of material burnt away) is +/-0.004"

-- The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees.
-This is more noticeable on thicker sheets of material.
+- The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees and squares and circles will not be perfectly symmetrical (this is more noticeable on our thickest sheets of material) .